-- All kinds of events and entertainment shows are allowed in nightclubs, bars, discos, karaoke clubs, bowling clubs and karting centers in Moscow.
-Events for over 1000 pax are temporarily banned.
+- All kind of events and entertainment shows are allowed in nightclubs, bars, discos, karaoke clubs, bowling clubs and karting centers in Moscow.

-- In St. Petersburg public events for less than 75 pax are allowed for those who present a negative PCR-test not older than 72 hours.
-Events for over 75 pax are temporarily prohibited.
+- In St. Petersburg public events for less than 40 pax are allowed for those who present a QR code.
+Events for over 40 pax are temporarily prohibited.

 Are businesses and attractions open in Russia?

 - Many businesses still work remotely.
-It is required to have 30% of the employees working from home.
+It is required to have 30% of the employees (and every employee over 60 years old) working from home.
 Primary, secondary schools, universities and colleges are open.